 Because a farmer's income fluctuates from year to year, he may elect to be taxed in accordance with a rating formula.
-In terms of this formula, the farmer is taxed on average taxable income in the current and preceding four years.
+The formula is based on year average taxable farming income in the current and preceding four years.
 Should he elect to make use of this formula, it is binding upon him in future years and he is not permitted to make use of the provisions relating to government livestock reduction schemes, rating formula for plantation farmers and provisions relating to sugar cane farmers.